-In 2020, our compensation committee was comprised of Ms. Ferracone, Mr. Levitan, Mr. Lindsley and Dr. Low, with Ms. Ferracone serving as the chair of our compensation committee.
-In 2021, Mr. Levitan stepped down from the compensation committee and Mr. Johnson was appointed as a member of the compensation committee.
-The composition of our compensation committee meets the requirements for independence under the current NASDAQ Stock Market and SEC rules and regulations.
+In 2021, our compensation committee was comprised of Ms. Davidson, Mr. Johnson, Dr. Low and Mr. Rubin.
+Former directors, Robin Ferracone and Hays Lindsley also served on the compensation committee from January until June 2021, with Ms. Ferracone serving as compensation committee chair.
+Ms. Ferracone and Mr. Lindsley did not stand for re-election at the 2021 Annual Stockholder Meeting and Dr. Low was appointed as compensation committee chair in June 2021.
+The composition of our compensation committee meets the requirements for independence under the applicable NASDAQ Stock Market and SEC rules.
 Our compensation committee's principal functions are to assist our Board of Directors with respect to compensation matters, including: